Simultaneous inference for linear mixed model parameters with an application to small area estimation: Bootstrap-based SPI and MT procedure

-A straightforward way to approximate $c_{S_0}(1-\alpha)$ is to use bootstrap which circumvents a direct application of the normal asymptotic distribution.
-It can also provide much faster convergence, cfr., \cite{chatterjee2008parametric}.
-Let $B$ be the number of bootstrap samples $(\bm{y}^{*(b)},\bm{X}, \bm{Z})$, $b=1,\dots, B$, and
+It is challenging to estimate the distribution of $S_{0}$ in \eqref{eq:s} and to recover critical values because, among others, mixed effects $\mu_d$, $d=1,...,D$, are unknown.Nevertheless, an almost straightforward way to approximate critical value $c_{S_0}(1-\alpha)$ is to use a parametric bootstrap procedure which circumvents a direct application of the normal asymptotic distribution \citep{gonzalez2008bootstrap}.
+It can also provide faster convergence \citep{hall2006parametric, chatterjee2008parametric}.
+Let $B$ be the number of bootstrap samples $(\bm{y}^{*(b)},\bm{X}, \bm{Z})$.
+The bootstrap analogue of expression in \eqref{eq:s} is